spectrocloud-labs/spectro-cleanup/README.md

 You can also optionally configure a gRPC server to run as a part of spectro-cleanup.
 This server has a single endpoint, `FinalizeCleanup`.
 When this server is configured, spectro-cleanup will be able to wait for a request that notifies it that it can finally clean itself up.
-In this case, the `CLEANUP_DELAY_SECONDS` env var will have the fallback time to self destruct in the case that a request is never made to the `FinalizeCleanup` endpoint.
+In this case, the `CLEANUP_TIMEOUT_SECONDS` env var will have the fallback time to self destruct in the case that a request is never made to the `FinalizeCleanup` endpoint.
 Below you can see an example of how to configure the gRPC server on your daemonset or job:
 ```yaml
 apiVersion: batch/v1